 Openreach has a dedicated BCM department responsible for business continuity planning, training, exercises and audit preparation.
 The company wanted to take the next step in their business continuity management strategy by adopting a transformation approach to BCM, which would be more inclusive for stakeholders and customers, and better support its overall business objectives.

-According to Bernie Auguste, Openreach Director Security & Resilience, “We wanted to look beyond the traditional BCM norms with a focus on better anticipating future business risk, while having solid foundations to minimise the risk of whatever unprecedented issues and potential threats may arise.
+According to Bernie Auguste, Openreach Director Security and Resilience, “We wanted to look beyond the traditional BCM norms with a focus on better anticipating future business risk, while having solid foundations to minimise the risk of whatever unprecedented issues and potential threats may arise.
 This led us to speak to 4C Strategies.
 Based on these discussions we decided to adopt a capability maturity approach – to, firstly, establish our current position and secondly, plan what we needed to do in order to achieve an upper quartile benchmark of BCM performance.”

 Request a demo